EU Strategy for the Baltic Sea Region

 VASAB CSPD/BSR acts as Steering Committee for the land-based spatial planning issues.

-The joint HELCOM-VASAB Maritime Spatial Planning Working Group acts as the Steering Committee for the HA Spatial Planning concerning MSP issues.
+The joint HELCOM-VASAB Maritime Spatial Planning Working Group acts as the Steering Committee for the PA Spatial Planning concerning MSP issues.

 Land-based spatial planning